Tamashinoken/ToDoApp/README.md

 # ToDoApp
-to to app with django
+to do app with django